parameshbabu/iot-adk-addonkit/Tools/IoTCoreImaging/Docs/Add-IoTBitLocker.md

 # Add-IoTBitLocker

 ## SYNOPSIS
-Generates the Bitlocker contents based on the workspace specifications.
+Generates the Bitlocker package (Security.BitLocker) contents based on the workspace specifications.

 ## SYNTAX